 • Extreme agitation

-• Delirium Tremens (these will require emergency medical attention)
+• Delirium tremens (which require emergency medical attention)

 For most individuals going through alcohol withdrawal, the symptoms should start to calm or disappear after three days.
-However, many factors can alter this timeline so it’s important not to establish that as a hard and fast rule when it comes to alcohol withdrawal.
+However, many factors can alter this timeline and it is important not to establish a hard and fast timeline.
+Other symptoms like depression, anxiety, and moodiness that can last for a few weeks (or even longer)..

 What Happens to the Body and Brain During Alcohol Withdrawal?